Bath Abbey: Choir

-The abbey has sections for boys, girls, men and children (the Melody Makers).
+The abbey has sections for boys, girls, lay clerks and children (the Melody Makers) and a chamber choir.
 As well as singing at the abbey, they also tour to cathedrals in the UK and Europe.
 The choir has broadcast Choral Evensong on BBC Radio 3, and has made several recordings.
 It performed at the Three Tenors concert for the opening of the Thermae Bath Spa.
 The abbey is also used as a venue for visiting choirs and, from its inception in 1947, the City of Bath Bach Choir.

 The choirs of Bath Abbey sung the 2015 Christmas Service live on BBC One.

 They are led by the directors of music and assisted by the organists.
 The current Director of Music is Huw Williams who took the role in 2017.
 He replaced Peter King who served from 1986 to 2016.

 Discovery Centre museum

-The Bath Abbey Discovery Centre is located beneath the Abbey shop, and featured artefacts and exhibits about the Abbey's history.
-Displays included the history of the building of the Abbey, monastic life and the Abbey's impact on the community, the architecture and sculptures of the buildings, and the role of the Abbey in present times.
+Bath Abbey's Discovery Centre is located beneath the Abbey shop and features artefacts and exhibits about the Abbey's development and history.
+Displays included the history of the building of the Abbey, monastic life, and the Abbey's impact on the community, the architecture and sculptures of the buildings, and the role of the Abbey in present times.
 The Discovery Centre replaces the previous Heritage Museum.